radin-ayu/agenticai/website/Lab-4.md

     After you get the reorder quantity:

     ```
-    Can I check if this quantity fits our company policy?
+    I want to reorder for global office.
+Can you check if this reorder quantity needs approval?
     ```

 * Feature demonstrated: Call a flow tool

     If you get the following response:

     **Your order is approved.
 You can proceed to place your order.**

     ```